nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-add-ons/nuxeo-enhanced-viewer/nuxeo-enhanced-viewer-release-notes/nuxeo-enhanced-viewer-release-notes-10-6-7.md

 See [NEV-480](https://jira.nuxeo.com/browse/NEV-480).

-#### Add keep alive in connection pools on rendition side
+#### Add Keep Alive in Connection Pools on Rendition Side

-The idle connections lifespan is now configurable in each of the microservices on the rendition side.
+The idle connections lifespan is now configurable in each of the micro-services on the rendition side.

 Here is the property and its default value:
 ```